microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 ## Secure Score

 [Microsoft Secure Score](https://techcommunity.microsoft.com/t5/Security-Privacy-and-Compliance/Office-365-Secure-Score-is-now-Microsoft-Secure-Score/ba-p/182358) is a security analytics solution that gives you visibility into your security portfolio and how to improve it.
 With a single score, you can better understand what you have done to reduce your risk in Microsoft solutions.
 You can also compare your score with other organizations and see how your score has been trending over time.
-The Microsoft Graph Security [secureScore](securescores.md) and [secureScoreControlProfile](securescorecontrolprofiles.md) entities help you balance your organization's security and productivity needs while enabling the appropriate mix of security features.
+The [secureScore](securescores.md) and [secureScoreControlProfile](securescorecontrolprofiles.md) entities help you balance your organization's security and productivity needs while enabling the appropriate mix of security features.
 You can also project what your score would be after you adopt security features.

 ## Threat intelligence indicators (preview)

 Threat indicators, also referred to as indicators of compromise (IoCs), represent data about known threats, such as malicious files, URLs, domains, and IP addresses.
 Customers can generate indicators through internal threat intelligence gathering or acquire indicators from threat intelligence communities, licensed feeds, and other sources.
 These indicators are then used in various security tools to defend against related threats.

-The Microsoft Graph Security [tiIndicators](tiindicator.md) entity allows customers to feed threat indicators to Microsoft security solutions to enable block and alert actions on malicious activity or allow, which suppresses actions for indicators determined not to be relevant to an organization.
+The [tiIndicators](tiindicator.md) entity allows customers to feed threat indicators to Microsoft security solutions to enable block and alert actions on malicious activity or allow, which suppresses actions for indicators determined not to be relevant to an organization.
 When sending indicators, both the Microsoft solution that will utilize the indicator and the action to be taken on that indicator are specified.

 You can integrate the [tiIndicator](tiindicator.md) entity into your application or use one of the following integrated threat intelligence platforms (TIP):

 - [Palo Alto Networks MineMeld Threat Intelligence Sharing](https://www.paloaltonetworks.com/products/secure-the-network/subscriptions/minemeld)
 - [MISP Open Source Threat Intelligence Platform](http://www.misp-project.org/) available through the [TI sample](https://aka.ms/tipmispsample)

-Threat indicators sent via the Microsoft Graph Security API are available today in the following products:
+Threat indicators sent via the Microsoft Graph security API are available today in the following products:

 - [Azure Sentinel](/azure/sentinel/overview) – Enables you to correlate threat indicators with log data to get alerts on malicious activity.
 - [Microsoft Defender for Endpoint](/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection) – Enables you to alert and/or block on threat indicators associated with malicious activity.
 You can also allow an indicator for ignoring the indicator from automated investigations.
 For details about the types of indicators supported and limits on indicator counts per tenant, see [Manage indicators](/windows/security/threat-protection/microsoft-defender-atp/manage-indicators).